 Wine and Dine Studio Marketplace:

-Wine and Dine Studio is in one of my absolute favorite locations at Food and Wine on the path between Future World and World Showcase.
-If coming from World Showcase it’ll be immediately on the left and the first marketplace:
+Wine and Dine Studio is in one of my absolute favorite locations at Food and Wine on the path between Future World and World Showcase, and it’s been re-done a bit in 2019 with this whole side of the Festival being torn up and re-built.

 Wine and Dine has one of the coolest eating areas with lots of nice grass and lots of benches: